*

 Yeah, I’ve written lists for years and I used “top 10” and “10 reasons why” lists all over the place.

-Over the recent years I have been rethinking my strategy and on the look out for alternatives.
+Over the years I have been rethinking my blogging approach though.

 First let me explain though the top 10 most insane reasons why blogging for social media sucks: